KrishChalana/Neural-Style-Transfer/README.md

 ## Introduction

 Neural style transfer is a popular technique in computer vision and deep learning.
 It involves training a neural network to separate and recombine the content and style of arbitrary images.
-This project implements an algorithm based on the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) by Gatys et al.
+This project implements an algorithm based on the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) by Gatys et al. Uses Tensorflow Own Code For implementation

 ## Demo

-To see a live demo of the neural style transfer in action, check out our [online demo](https://example.com) hosted on our website.
+To see a live demo of the neural style transfer in action, check out our [online demo](https://waititisuploadingsoon) That will be uploaded asap.

 ## Installation